Amir-Ghoabadi/Stats-220/README.md

 1. View this page and watch this repository
 2. Follow me ([Amir-Ghoabadi](https://github.com/Amir-Ghoabadi/Stats-220))
-3. And Pin or ⭐ it if you liked it :-)
+3. And Pin or bookmark ⭐ it it if you liked it :-)